X-Guardian/mocha-gitlab-reporter/README.md

 Note how:

-- `classname="API Tests.UserController"` - This is what GitLab displays as the suite name
+- `classname="API Tests.UserController"` - **This is what GitLab displays** as the suite name in the UI
-- `name="should create user"` - This is the individual test name
+- `name="should create user"` - The individual test name shown in GitLab
-- `file="test/api/user-test.js"` - Relative path for navigation
+- `file="test/api/user-test.js"` - Relative path for navigation in GitLab

+**Important:** GitLab reads the suite name from the testcase `classname` attribute, not from the testsuite `name` attribute.

 ## Differences from mocha-junit-reporter